 When considering a platform for your online store, SEO is one of the most important factors.
 With good SEO, your website or products will appear at the top of searching results and this inserts your brand into a customer’s mind.

-Both PrestaShop and WooCommerce equally offer the possibility to optimize the SEO of your site.
-For example, writing SEO friendly product titles, adding Product SEO description, URL redirects, generating the sitemap, etc… are available.
+Both WooCommerce and PrestaShop equally offer the possibility to optimize the SEO of your site.
+For example, writing SEO-friendly product titles, adding Product SEO descriptions, URL redirects, generating the sitemap, etc… are available.

 |301 Redirects||Will attempt to redirect any change automatically.
 It could be more effectively work with supports by plugins||Can manually adjust in the root folder|